 I spent five years in the nineties as part of research teams studying how to improve drug and alcohol treatment.
-My job was to manage and clean the data, and to do statistical analysis
+My job was to manage and clean the data and to do statistical analysis.

-The inpatient treatment folks, in contrast, spent six months in a completely cocooned in a environment supporting their sobriety and recovery around the clock.
-Just about all of them who were able to stay in the program until the end were, of course, still sober then.
+The inpatient treatment folks, in contrast, spent six months in wholly cocooned environments that had supported their sobriety and recovery around the clock, free from temptations.
+And just about all of them who were able to stay in the program until the end were, as one would expect, still sober then.